Agrifood systems

 The world's agrifood systems comprise a gargantuan global enterprise that each year produces approximately 11 billion tonnes of food and a multitude of non-food products, including 32 million tonnes of natural fibres and 4 billion m^{3} of wood.
 The estimated gross value of agricultural output in 2018 was US$3.5 trillion.

-Primary production alone provides about one-quarter of all employment globally, more than half in sub-Saharan Africa and almost 60 percent in low-income countries.
+Agrifood systems employment represented 39.1% of global employment in 2022, down from 52.2% in 2000.
+In 2021 primary production alone provides about one-quarter of all employment globally, more than half in sub-Saharan Africa and almost 60 percent in low-income countries.
 Including middle and downstream segments – from food storage and processing to transportation, retailing and consumption – agrifood systems are the backbone of many economies.
 Even in the European Union, the food and beverage industry employs more people than any other manufacturing sector.FAO approximates that 1.23 billion people are employed globally in agrifood systems, amounting to about one-third of the global labor force.